epfl-ada/ada-2024-project-conquistada/README.md

   + Regression analysis, and Random Forest for feature importance
   + Sentiment analysis for highly rated films and for financially succesful films
 3. Comparative study between financially successful and highly rated movies:
-  + Clustering: try an establish different clusters of movies according to their genre, contry of production, budget...
+  + Clustering: try to establish different clusters of movies according to their genre, contry of production, budget...
-  + Further NPL
   + Tree based models to determine feature importance for both cases (financial success and high ratings)
-  +
+  + Supervised ML models to predict both types of success
+  + Compare/contrast of movie features amongst highly rated movies / financially successful movies

 ## Proposed timeline